civil-society-dev/civilsociety.dev/content/learning/software-development/index.md

 These capacities extend beyond software itself to strengthen overall organizational resilience.

-## Sovereignty-Respecting Development Practices
+## Self-Determination-Respecting Development Practices

-Software development practices can either enhance or undermine digital sovereignty.
+Software development practices can either enhance or undermine digital self-determination.
 We advocate for approaches that:

 ### 1. Focus on Simplicity and Maintainability